blacklanternsecurity/bbot/README.md

 # output to JSON
 bbot --output-module json -f subdomain-enum -t evilcorp.com | jq

-# output to CSV, TXT, and JSON, in current directory
+# output asset inventory in current directory
-bbot -o . --output-module human csv json -f subdomain-enum -t evilcorp.com
+bbot -o . --output-module asset_inventory -f subdomain-enum -t evilcorp.com
 ~~~
-For every scan, BBOT generates a unique and mildly-entertaining name like `fuzzy_gandalf`.
+For every scan, BBOT generates a unique and mildly-entertaining name like `demonic_jimmy`.
 Output for that scan, including the word cloud and any gowitness screenshots, etc., are saved to a folder by that name in `~/.bbot/scans`.
 The most recent 20 scans are kept, and older ones are removed.
 You can change the location of BBOT's output with `--output`, and you can also pick a custom scan name with `--name`.

 If you reuse a scan name, it will append to its original output files and leverage the previous word cloud.